Mike Yastrzemski Preview, Player Props: Giants vs. Padres

-On Thursday, Mike Yastrzemski (hitting .174 in his past 10 games) and the San Francisco Giants face the San Diego Padres, whose starting pitcher will be Pedro Avila.
-First pitch is at 9:40 PM ET.
+Mike Yastrzemski -- with a slugging percentage of .545 in his past 10 games, including one home run -- will be in action for the San Francisco Giants against the San Diego Padres, with Michael Wacha on the hill, on September 1 at 9:40 PM ET.

-In his most recent game he had a hitless showing (0-for-2) against the Reds.
+He racked up two hits (going 2-for-3 with a home run and two RBI) in his most recent appearance against the Padres.

 Mike Yastrzemski Game Info & Props vs. the Padres